Bocchi the Rock! discography

 The discography of the Japanese anime television series Bocchi the Rock! includes one studio album, two live albums, one compilation album, two EPs, and fourteen singles performed by Kessoku Band, a fictional rock band and the central group of the series.
-The band consists of lead guitarist Hitori Gotō (voiced by Yoshino Aoyama), drummer and leader Nijika Ijichi (voiced by Sayumi Suzushiro), bassist Ryō Yamada (voiced by Saku Mizuno), and guitarist and vocalist Ikuyo Kita (voiced by Ikumi Hasegawa).
-In recordings and live performances, the voice cast provides the vocals and a backing band, composed of drummer Osamu Hidai, bassist Yūichi Takama, and guitarists Akkin and Ritsuo Mitsui, performs the instruments.
+The band consists of lead guitarist and lyricist Hitori Gotō (voiced by Yoshino Aoyama), drummer and leader Nijika Ijichi (voiced by Sayumi Suzushiro), bassist and composer Ryō Yamada (voiced by Saku Mizuno), and guitarist and vocalist Ikuyo Kita (voiced by Ikumi Hasegawa).
+In recordings and live performances, the voice cast provides the vocals and a backing band, composed of drummer Osamu Hidai, bassist Yūichi Takama, and guitarists Akkin and Ritsuo Mitsui, plays the instruments.

 Kessoku Band's eponymous debut studio album reached number one on the Billboard Japan Hot Albums chart and the Oricon Albums Chart.
 It topped the 2023 year-end digital album rankings of both publications and was certified platinum by the Recording Industry Association of Japan (RIAJ).
 "Seishun Complex", the opening theme of the anime, peaked at number 19 on the Oricon Singles Chart and 82 on the Billboard Japan Hot 100, and was certified gold for streaming by the RIAJ.
 Kessoku Band's second CD single "Into the Light" peaked at four on the Oricon Singles Chart and ten on the Japan Hot 100.
 A live album recorded from the band's Fixed Star concert debuted at number one on the Oricon Digital Albums Chart, and 19 on the Billboard Japan Hot Albums chart.
 Re:Kessoku Band, a six-track EP containing songs from the anime compilation films, was released on August 14, 2024.
 Their second EP, We Will, was released on September 6, 2024.

 The anime's first and second Blu-ray and DVD volumes were bundled with Tomoki Kikuya's soundtrack to the series; it was later released for download and streaming on June 9, 2024.
 The fifth volume included "I'm the Only Ghost", a song performed in the tenth episode by the fictional band Sick Hack, with vocals by Sayaka Senbongi as the character Kikuri Hiroi; the song debuted on digital platforms on August 11, 2024.